MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 - To add only specific group members in the policy, use `-AddExchangeLocation All` with the ExchangeSenderMemberOf parameter in the same command.
 Only members of groups specified by the ExchangeSenderMemberOf parameter are included in the policy.

 - To exclude only specific group members from the policy, use `-AddExchangeLocation All` with the ExchangeSenderMemberOfException parameter in the same command.
 Only members of groups specified by the ExchangeSenderMemberOfException parameter are excluded from the policy.

-- If you use `-AddExchangeLocation All` by itself, the policy applies only to all internal users.
-To include external users in the policy, use `-AddExchangeLocation All` with the ExchangeSender parameter to specify the external email addresses.

 ```yaml
 Type: MultiValuedProperty